 Chair: Wendy P. Miller

-Faculty: Raquel Alfaro, Michael J. Berntsen5, Sara Boissonneau, Monika Brown, Susan Cannata, Youngsuk Chae1, Polina Chemishanova3, Teagan E. Decker8, Jonathan W. Drahos4, Michele Fazio, Denise Feikema6, Virginia Garnett, Anita R. Guynn, Holden Hansen, Steven Hedgpeth, Thomas C. Heffernan, James Helgeson, Karen Helgeson, Brian Scott Hicks, Eun Hee Jeon, Deana Johnson2, Chester I. Jordan, Brigitte Knight, Roger A. Ladd7, Ana Cecilia Lara9, Autumn Lauzon, Walter E. Lewallen, Milagros López-Fred, Abigail Mann, Cynthia Miecznikowski, Sara Oswald, Catherine Parisian, Jesse Peters, Stephanie Peters, Jessica A. Pitchford10, Enrique J. Porrúa, Therese Rizzo, Melissa Schaub, Robin L. Snead, Charles Tita, David Underwood, Richard R. Vela, Eric Voecks, Amy Williams
+Faculty: Nikki Agee, Michael J. Berntsen, Brandy Brown5, Monika Brown, Danielle Brownsberger6, Youngsuk Chae1, Polina Chemishanova3,10, Aaron Cole, Teagan E. Decker8, Jonathan W. Drahos4, Michele Fazio, Virginia Garnett, Peter Grimes11, Anita R. Guynn, Holden Hansen, Steven Hedgpeth, James Helgeson, Karen Helgeson, Brian Scott Hicks, Eun Hee Jeon, Deana Johnson2, Brigitte Knight, Roger A. Ladd7, Ana Cecilia Lara9, Autumn Lauzon, Diana Lee, Walter E. Lewallen, Milagros López-Fred, Abigail Mann, Cynthia Miecznikowski, Michelle Nettle, Sara Oswald, Catherine Parisian, Stephanie Peters, Enrique J. Porrúa, Melissa Schaub, Robin L. Snead, Charles Tita, David Underwood, Richard R. Vela, Eric Voecks, Amy Williams

 |2Director of College Opportunity Program